bestander/animation-smoother/README.md

 ## API

+### updateAll()
+Interpolate all objects' coordinate for current moment.
+Be advised that it calls `TWEEN.update` method thus all `Tween.js` objects will be updated globally.
+The `callback`s registered at `ObjectCoordinateInterpolator#onCoordinateRequest` will be invoked.

 ### ObjectCoordinateInterpolator(initialCoordinate)
 Create a new interpolator instance for any object that may require an actual coordinate at any poing.
 `initialCoordinate` is the start coordinate for the object.

-### updateAll()
-Interpolate all objects' coordinate for current moment.
-Be advised that it calls `TWEEN.update` method thus all `Tween.js` objects will be updated globally.
-The `callback`'s registered at `ObjectCoordinateInterpolator#onCoordinateRequest` will be invoked.

 ### ObjectCoordinateInterpolator#scheduleNext(coordinate, delayFromNow)
 Put a new destination `coordinate` in the queue.